21kkfy/flutter-utilities-zt/README.md

 This guide provides step-by-step instructions on how to access a private GitHub repository using an SSH key.
 By following these steps, a junior Flutter developer can correctly clone the repository and run `flutter pub get` without any issues.

+## IMPORTANT

+In-order to run & build projects that uses Stepfront utilities library, you need to setup your SSH key following this guide.
+Otherwise, you will not able to run & build these projects.

 ## Steps

 1. **Generate an SSH key pair:**